 Smart devices make life easier.
 There is no doubt about it.
-They brew coffee before you wake up, turn on lights when you enter a room, and show who’s at the door from your phone.
+They brew coffee before you wake up, turn on lights when you enter a room, and play music once you arrive home.
 But convenience comes with risk.
 Smart homes collect sensitive data, run software that can be vulnerable, and connect to wider networks that attackers can exploit.
 If you own smart devices, you’re part of a distributed attack surface – and many Europeans already are.
 This article explains the real, evidence-based risks of smart homes, how attackers exploit them, what the law and regulators say, and concrete steps you can take today to reduce risks.

 Quick facts you should know